 Diet mentality ignores self-love, focusing more on what you can remove from your daily routine rather than what you can add to your existence to offer more abundance and satisfaction.
 Let’s face it, you just get one body in this lifetime, so you may as well enjoy it, particularly because you deserve it!

-Today, I’m diving in deep, sharing my top tips that have helped me move away from the diet culture mentality and embrace a more balanced life, which in turn has helped me show up in my life more happier, confident more forgiving towards my body.
-It’s not easy, it takes a lot of practice, but like with anything that takes time, it’s so worth it!
+Today, I’m digging deep and sharing my top tips for moving away from the food culture mindset and embracing a more healthy existence, which has made me show up in my life healthier, more optimistic, more forgiving to my body.
+It’s not easy, and it takes a lot of work, but like anything worth doing, it’s well worth the effort!